 If you want to see these mineral Canadian sunscreen products on my skin, check out my recent YouTube video for a demo!

 I hope this clears up any confusion about mineral SPFs, and the order at which to apply it.
-If you have any questions about sunscreen or skincare in general, don’t hesitate to post your questions below.
+Finally, if you have any questions or comments about sunscreen or skincare in general, don’t hesitate to post your questions below.